facebook/react/docs/tutorial/tutorial.md

 For each step in the history, we create a list item `<li>` with a link `<a>` inside it that goes nowhere (`href="#"`) but has a click handler which we'll implement shortly.
 With this code, you should see a list of the moves that have been made in the game, along with a warning that says

+>  Warning:
-(IMPORTANT) Warning: Each child in an array or iterator should have a unique "key" prop.
+>  Each child in an array or iterator should have a unique "key" prop.
 Check the render method of "Game".

 Let's talk about what that warning means.